eriklong95/linking/symbols/relocation.template.md

 from is given as `0x0(%rip)`, zero addresses after the PC.

-The binary object code corresponding to this assembly code instruction is a sequence of `6` bytes starting at offset `0x8` into the code for `modify` and consisting of the bytes
+The binary object code corresponding to this assembly code instruction is a sequence of `6` bytes consisting of the bytes

 ```
 >>> objdump -d mod.o | grep -E "mov\s+0x0\(%rip\),%eax" | grep -oE "([a-f0-9]{2} )+"
 ```

 The four last bytes *probably* indicate the memory location to read from.
-We note that this sequence of bytes start at offset `0xa` into the code for `modify`, and that it is a sequence of zero-bytes.
+We note the offset of this sequence of bytes into the code for `modify`, and we note that it is a sequence of zero-bytes.

 The object module in `mod.o` will be transformed during the process of creating the final executable object file (`prog`).
 How does the code